bramwillemse/bw-home/site/content/articles/2019-12-05-note-meditation.md

 I found his guided meditations to be more down to earth than Headspace's popular guided meditations with Andy.
 The latter are super dreamy &amp; floaty and more important: they now feel very superficial to me.
 And only now I understand why I grew tired of Headspace.

 Don't get me wrong.
-Headspace is a great app.
+Headspace is a great app!
 But by combining his meditations with lessons and conversations, Harris takes a more technical and even scientific approach than I'm used to.
 There's so much more to learn!

 By finding 'Waking up' I belief I have found a way (back) to daily meditation.
 This way I hope to explore and expand my mind and to unlock a bit more of it's potential.